INTT Iron Condor Strategy

 Frequently asked questions

-A iron condor on INTT is the iron condor strategy applied to INTT (stock).
+- A iron condor on INTT is the iron condor strategy applied to INTT (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With INTT stock trading near $18.83, the strikes shown on this page are snapped to the nearest listed INTT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With INTT stock at $14.00 on the most recent close, the strikes shown on this page are snapped to the nearest listed INTT chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the INTT iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the INTT iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current INTT market-implied 1-standard-deviation expected move is approximately 26.92%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The INTT market-implied 1-standard-deviation expected move in the same options snapshot is approximately 22.73%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.